TuringLang/Turing.jl/docs/src/get-started.md

 ### Install Julia

-You will need Julia 0.6, which you can get from [the official Julia website](http://julialang.org/downloads/).
+You will need Julia 1.0, which you can get from [the official Julia website](http://julialang.org/downloads/).

-It provides three options for users
+It provides three options for users:

 1. A command line version [Julia/downloads](http://julialang.org/downloads/) (**recommended**)
 2. A community maintained IDE [Juno](http://www.junolab.org/)